Chief of Joint Capabilities

-The Chief of Joint Capabilities (CJC) is the head of the Joint Capabilities Group (JCG) in the Australian Department of Defence, part of the Australian Defence Organisation.
-This position was created on 1 July 2017.
-The current chief is Lieutenant General John Frewen, who was appointed to the position in September 2021.
+The Chief of Joint Capabilities (CJC) is the head of the Joint Capabilities Group (JCG) in the Australian Department of Defence.
+The Joint Capabilities Group was raised on 1 July 2017 with the position created as a result, with the inaugural CJC being Air Marshal Warren McDonald.
+The current chief is Lieutenant General Susan Coyle, who was appointed to the position in July 2024.

 Structure

 The Chief of Joint Capabilities is responsible for coordinating the various capabilities within the Australian Defence Force.
 The following four commands report to the Chief.

 The Australian Civil-Military Centre (ACMC) is responsible for researching and advising the improvement of civil-military-police collaboration in civil-military co-operation and civil-military operations in the stabilization of fragile states, peacekeeping, humanitarian aid, and emergency management.
 ACMC also engages with Australian Government departments and agencies including the Australian Federal Police and the Department of Foreign Affairs and Trade, the United Nations, and non-government organisations.

 Australian Defence College

 The Australian Defence College (ADC) is responsible for the delivery of professional military education, command and staff education, and joint warfare training for the ADF.
-The ADC is the umbrella organisation for the Centre for Defence and Strategic Studies (CDSS), the Australian Command and Staff College (ACSC), and the Australian Defence Force Academy (ADFA).
-In 2019 the Centre for Defence and Strategic Studies and the Australian Command and Staff College will be merged to become the Australian War College.
+The ADC is the umbrella organisation for the Australian War College, Australian Civil-Military Centre, Australian War College, Australian Defence Force Academy.
+In 2019 the Australian War College formed from the merging of the Centre for Defence and Strategic Studies and the Australian Command and Staff College.
+The Commander of the Australian Defence College is Major General Mick Ryan.

-The ADC is also manages the following:
+The Australian Defence College is made up of the following centres: